 - 1. Easements.
-In the SU-2/VCLL-Large Lot and SU-2/VCRR-Rural Residential zones, 10-foot utility easements for electric distribution, gas, telephone, and cable shall be dedicated in street-facing setbacks behind the curb on private property.
+In the SU-2/VCLL-Large Lot and SU-2/VCRR-Rural Residential zones, 10-foot utility easements for electric distribution [10], gas, telephone, and cable shall be dedicated in street-facing setbacks behind the curb on private property.
 In all other zones, 10-foot utility easements shall be located in alleys, if available.
 Where there is no alley, utility infrastructure shall be placed in a planting strip a minimum of 4 feet wide between the back of the curb and the sidewalk or pedestrian pathway, provided it does not encroach upon the pedestrian realm and is located on the edge or side of property and as far away from the main entrance and pedestrian access paths as possible. : - a.
-In order to facilitate pedestrian movement and maintain accessibility, utility infrastructure such as poles, transformers, boxes, and access panels shall be planned for minimal visual intrusion and mobility impediment to pedestrians. - b.
+In order to facilitate pedestrian movement and maintain accessibility, utility infrastructure such as poles, transformers, boxes, and access panels shall be planned for minimal visual intrusion and mobility impediment to pedestrians not be located in the sidewalk or pedestrian realm. - b.
 Overhead and underground electric distribution lines are typically located within public utility easements (PUE) or private easements.
 They are compatible with other "dry" utilities such as cable, telephone, and fiber optic facilities.
 The width of the PUE is typically 10 feet in order to provide necessary clearances for safety. - c.
 Water lines, sewer lines and storm water drainage or "wet" utilities are not compatible with "dry" utilities, and separation is required for safety purposes.
-Dry utility easements (e.g., electric, cable, phone, fiber optics) and wet utility easements (e.g., water, sewer) are located subject to provisions of all applicable codes including the New Mexico Electrical Safety Code for safety reasons.
+Dry utility easements (e.g., electric, cable, phone, fiber optics) and wet utility easements (e.g., water, sewer) are located subject to provisions of all applicable codes including the New Mexico Electrical Safety Code for safety reasons. - 2.
+Clearance.
+Ground-mounted transformers and utility pads shall allow 5 feet of clearance on 3 sides, and 10 feet of clearance on the access side, including screening and vegetation. - a.

-2. Clearance.

-- a.
 Any screening and vegetation surrounding ground-mounted transformers and utility pads shall allow 10 feet of clearance in front of the equipment door and 5 feet of clearance on the remaining 3 sides for access and to ensure work crew and public safety during maintenance and repair. - b.
 Non-permanent use of clearance, such as for parking, is permitted.
 All uses shall require an encroachment agreement with PNM. - c.
 Aesthetic improvements, such as painting, are encouraged to minimize visual impact of ground-mounted utility equipment.
 PNM may have guidelines for the most appropriate types of paint and/or other materials to use.
 Any identifying numbers shall not be obscured.
 All improvements are subject to removal as necessary for repair and/or maintenance. - d.
 Trees and shrubs planted in the PUE should be planted to minimize impacts on facilities maintenance and repair.
 They are subject to removal as necessary for repair and/or maintenance.

 3. General.
 Electric infrastructure is planned and constructed in response to new development.
 New electric transmission lines and multiple substations will be needed within the Volcano Mesa area to provide electric service once regional employment center development occurs.
 Substations typically require two-acre parcels of land.
 It may be necessary for substations to be located near the electric load in the Plan area.
 Transmission lines should be located along arterial streets, major drainage channels, non-residential collector streets and other potential corridors as directed by the Facility Plan: Electric System Transmission and Generation (2010-2020).
+[11]